deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15017/index.md

 > </details>

-> Table 5 presents an ablation study comparing the performance of DM-Codec using different language models (LM) and speech models (SM) for both LM-guided and combined LM and SM-guided distillation methods.
+> Table 5 shows the performance of DM-Codec using different combinations of Language Models (LM) and Speech Models (SM) for distillation, highlighting the impact of model choice on speech reconstruction quality.

 {{< table-caption >}}